msankhala/.emacs.d/README.md

 My emacs settings
 =================
+Its forked from magnars git clone git://github.com/magnars/.emacs.d.git and i have modified custom.el to make some change those are comfortable for me.
+I have added some more plugings to this to make my life more easier like.
+The plugins i added after fork isL auto-complete.el zencoding-mode.el multi-select.el heighlight-indentation.el
+ codepage.el
+ iy-go-to-char.el

 An ever-changing set of emacs settings.
 Micro-optimizations are super fun.
 These are used in the [Emacs Rocks](http://emacsrocks.com) screencasts.